3 minute read

-The end of a marriage is emotionally draining, but it becomes worse when one partner disagrees.
-However, you can still apply for a divorce on your own if your spouse is uncooperative thanks to the new no-fault divorce.
+The end of a marriage is emotionally draining, but it becomes worse when one partner disagrees with the decision.
+However, recent legal reforms have made it possible to proceed with a divorce independently, even if your spouse is uncooperative.

 The most significant element in the recent divorce law reform is removing the need for blame in a divorce and that you are able to get a divorce even if your spouse does not want to.
 In a no-fault divorce, you can apply for divorce solely based on your marriage breaking down without having to apportion blame on either party and thereby dragging the process out longer than necessary.